Understanding managed payables

 ACH attempt

-The payment enablement team offers to pay the vendor via standard ACH, which takes between 3 to 5 business days.
-If the vendor accepts, then they must complete an ACH/Direct Deposit enrollment form via DocuSign.
+The payment enablement team offers to pay the vendor via standard ACH.
+If the vendor accepts, then they must complete an ACH/Direct Deposit enrollment form and submit one of the following documents that includes their business name, business address, and account information:

-- If the form is completed, the vendor is paid via ACH.
+- If the form is completed and enrollment is successful, the vendor is paid via ACH.

 - If the form is returned incomplete, then the payment is sent as a physical check.